jakewilliami/jakewilliami.web/_posts/2021-2-24-htb-notes.md

 ```bash
 nmap -sV -sC 10.10.xx.xx
 ```

+(An alternative to this on linux is `ss -tulnp` (or `ss --tcp --udp --listening --numeric --processes`); or [equivalently for macOS](https://superuser.com/questions/724712/what-is-the-equivalent-of-ss-for-mac), `netstat -tuln --program` (or `netstat --tcp --udp --listening --numeric --program`; or [`sudo lsof -iTCP -sTCP:LISTEN -P`](https://apple.stackexchange.com/questions/157893/what-is-the-equivalent-of-netstat-tln-on-os-x)).

 This will take a minute to load, and then looks through the top 1000 ports for this machine, and shows us if any of them are open for use.